Manipur violence: 1 civilian killed, 2 injured in clashes | Law-Order

 - India

-There was a brief lull between 3 am and 6 am, but the sounds of indiscriminate firing from Phayeng and Singda villages in the Kangchuk area along the two districts resumed after that.
+There was a brief lull between 3 am and 6 am before the sounds of indiscriminate firing from Phayeng and Singda villages in the Kangchuk area along the two districts resumed.

 Tension prevailed in Imphal city following the incident and paramilitary forces were deployed in the affected area.
 Shops and other business establishments remained shut.